hypo69/hypo/pytest/gemini - set 1/en/goog/google_search.md

     assert data["estimated_results"] == 0

 # Add more tests for _get_featured_snippet, _get_knowledge_card, etc.
-# These examples demonstrate the structure.
+# These examples demonStarte the structure.
 You'll need to adapt
 # the expected values for each specific test case.
 ```